elementor/elementor-developers-docs/src/addons/plugin-header.md

 ## Elementor Header Comments

-Elementor has it's own header comments where you can set the heights Elementor version that the addon was tested against.
+Elementor has its own header comments where you can note the Elementor version that the addon was tested against.
 This is an optional header, but we recommend using it.

 ```php
 /**